Ousted Minnesota Republican faults McCain for losing House

 ST. PAUL, Minn.
-(AP) — A recently defeated Republican congressman from Minnesota is blaming the Democratic House takeover on the late Sen. John McCain’s vote against repealing the Affordable Care Act.
+(AP) — A recently defeated Republican congressman is blaming the Democratic House takeover on the late Republican Sen. John McCain’s vote against repealing the Affordable Care Act.

-First-term Rep. Jason Lewis made the argument in a Wall Street Journal opinion piece published Sunday.
-Lewis lost to Democrat Angie Craig last week in his suburban Minnesota seat.
+First-term Minnesota Rep. Jason Lewis argued in a Wall Street Journal opinion piece first published Sunday that McCain’s vote against repealing the federal health care law last year “killed the reform effort.”
+Lewis said the vote also unleashed a wave of Democratic attack ads against Republicans across the country on health care issues.

-Lewis says McCain’s vote against repealing the health care law unleashed a wave of Democratic attack ads against Republicans across the country on protecting pre-existing conditions.
+McCain, a longtime Arizona senator, was among three Republicans to vote against the repeal legislation in the Senate.

-McCain was one of three Republican senators to vote against the repeal effort in July 2017.
-He died of brain cancer earlier this year.
+Democrats took back control of the House after hammering Republicans on pre-existing conditions, citing the GOP’s repeal efforts and an ongoing lawsuit from 20-plus Republican attorneys general to repeal former President Barack Obama’s health care law.
+Lewis was among the Republicans unseated last week, losing his suburban Minneapolis-area seat to Democratic challenger Angie Craig.

 Most Read Nation & World Stories